corradodebari/tensorflow-for-poets-2/README.md

 # Overview

 This repo contains a fork project code from the ["TensorFlow for poets 2"](https://github.com/googlecodelabs/tensorflow-for-poets-2) series of codelabs.
+Added **Jupyter Notebook** files to play on classification:
+* Label.ipynb : to test classification on never seen files during training
+* Label-Server.ipynb : to classify files uploaded in a directory
+* NBServer.ipynb : an HTTP server to upload files to be classified, and get classification done by *Label-Server.ipynb*

 There are multiple versions of this codelab depending on which version of the tensorflow libraries you plan on using: